 Prep school says ex-teacher engaged in sexual misconduct

-ANDOVER, Mass. – A prestigious Massachusetts boarding school says an investigation has uncovered sexual misconduct by a Russian language teacher decades ago.
+ANDOVER, Mass. – A prestigious Massachusetts boarding school said an investigation has uncovered sexual misconduct by a Russian language teacher decades ago.

-Phillips Academy's head of school said in a letter to students and faculty Monday that an independent law firm concluded that Victor Svec engaged in sexual misconduct toward a student in the 1980s.
+John Palfrey, head of school at Phillip's Academy in Andover, said in a letter to students and faculty Monday that an independent law firm concluded that Victor Svec engaged in sexual misconduct toward a student in the 1980s.

-No further details about the misconduct were provided and a spokeswoman for the Andover school said she wasn't immediately available Tuesday.
+No further details about the misconduct were provided, and a spokeswoman for the Andover school said she wasn't immediately available Tuesday.

+The Sanghavi Law Office, which was hired by the school to investigate all claims of misconduct, did not immediately return a phone message.

-A number listed for Svec's home rang unanswered and other attempts to reach him were unsuccessful.
+A number listed for Svec's home rang unanswered, and other attempts to reach him were unsuccessful.

-Phillips says Svec took a leave of absence when the allegation came to light in February and has since retired.
-He's barred from campus.
+Svec has been on a leave of absence since the allegation came to light in February and has since retired, Palfrey said.
+He is barred from campus and all Andover events and will not receive any further benefits from the school, he said.

+"We are deeply sorry for the harm caused by this faculty member's misconduct," Palfrey said in the letter.
+"The Board of Trustees and I are grateful that a former student had the courage and will to come forward to recount a painful and traumatic experience that occurred decades ago."

 The announcement follows other allegations of sexual misconduct by former faculty members revealed by the school in recent years.